 26 "And it shall come to pass, that in the place where it was said to them, 'You are not my people,' there they shall be called, 'The children of the living God.'"

-27 Isaiah also cries concerning Israel: "Though the number of the children of Israel are as the sand of the sea, a remnant shall be saved.
+27 Isaiah also cries concerning Israel: "Though the number of the children of Israel is as the sand of the sea, a remnant shall be saved.
 28 For he will finish the work and cut it short in righteousness, because the Lord will make a short work upon the earth."

 29 And as Isaiah said before, "Unless the Lord of Sabaoth had left us a seed, we would have become like Sodom, and we would have been made like Gomorrah."